Microservice-API-Patterns/LakesideMutual/README.md

 Detailed setup instructions can be found in each application's README file.
 To conveniently start all applications, the `run_all_applications` scripts can be used:

 1. Make sure you have [Java 8, 11 or 12](https://jdk.java.net/) installed.
-2. Install [Node](https://nodejs.org/en/).
+1. Install [Node](https://nodejs.org/en/).
 Version 8.2 or later is required.
 You can check the currently installed version by running `node --version`.
+1. Install Python.
+We don't use Python ourselves, but some Node.js packages require native addons that are built using node-gyp, which requires Python.
+See the [node-gyp README for details on which Python version to install](https://github.com/nodejs/node-gyp#on-unix).
-3. Install Maven (see [https://maven.apache.org](https://maven.apache.org) for installation instructions).
+1. Install Maven (see [https://maven.apache.org](https://maven.apache.org) for installation instructions).
-4. Run your the `run_all_applications` script suitable for your platform.
+1. Run your the `run_all_applications` script suitable for your platform.
 Note that the frontend applications might be started before the backends are ready.
 In that case, just reload the page in the browser.

 If the script exits, one of the applications could not be started.
 For troubleshooting, we recommend to start the applications individually.
 Note that you don't need to start all applications.
 The overview diagram above can be used to figure out the dependencies of each service.